mgoldcoin/mgold/platform-components.md

 # 2. Waves Wallet

+* It’s a fully-featured client that lets you access all features of the Waves platform.

+* It offers fiat integration, fast speeds, an intuitive interface, and custom tokens.
+It’s also constantly being updated.

 * It allows to store, track, transfer and manage your cryptocurrencies, the Tokens that you issue or the Tokens that you acquire.
 * The wallet has a built-in decentralized exchange platform that can be used to exchange assets, cryptocurrencies and fiat tokens.

 # 4. Decentralized cryptocurrency exchange \(“DEX”\)

-It allows to place and execute orders for buying or selling cryptocurrency or Tokens for another cryptocurrency or exchanging them to other Tokens.
+[DEX](https://docs.wavesplatform.com/decentralized-cryptocurrency-exchange-dex.html) allows to place and execute orders for buying or selling cryptocurrency or Tokens for another cryptocurrency or exchanging them to other Tokens.

 # 5. Nodes